qnzy/strfmt/README.md

 basically a (very limited) `snprintf` replacement intended for embedded applications with very limited space.

+This is a single header library.
+To use it you have to define `STRFMT_IMPLEMENTATION` in exactly one file including the header (before the `#include`).
+The header can be included in other files without the definition.

 The function `vstrfmt` is the corresponding `vsnprintf` replacement.

 `const char * strfmt(char* buf, const size_t buflen, const char* format, ...)`